ghga-de/ghga-metadata-schema/docs/schema_markdown/Submission_analysis_processes.md

 # Slot: analysis_processes

-The AnalysisProcesses that are part of this submission.
+The Analysis Processes that are part of this Submission.

 URI: [GHGA:Submission_analysis_processes](https://w3id.org/GHGA/Submission_analysis_processes)